Thomas Sowell

-Sowell was born in segregated Gastonia, North Carolina, to a poor family, and grew up in Harlem, New York City.
+Sowell was born in Gastonia, North Carolina, and grew up in Harlem, New York City.
 Due to poverty and difficulties at home, he dropped out of Stuyvesant High School and worked various odd jobs, eventually serving in the United States Marine Corps during the Korean War.
-Afterward he took night classes at Howard University and then attended Harvard University, where he graduated magna cum laude in 1958.
-He earned a master's degree in economics from Columbia University the next year and a doctorate in economics from the University of Chicago in 1968.
-In his academic career, he has served on the faculties of Cornell University, Amherst College, Brandeis University, the University of California, Los Angeles, and, currently, Stanford University.
-He has also worked at think tanks including the Urban Institute.
+Afterward, he graduated with honors from Harvard University in 1958.
+He earned a master's degree in economics from Columbia University the next year, and a PhD in economics from the University of Chicago in 1968.
+In his academic career, he held professorships at Cornell University, Brandeis University, and the University of California, Los Angeles.
+He has also worked at think tanks, including the Urban Institute.
 Since 1977, he has worked at the Hoover Institution at Stanford University, where he is the Rose and Milton Friedman Senior Fellow on Public Policy.

-Sowell was an important figure to the conservative movement during the Reagan era, influencing fellow economist Walter E. Williams and U.S. Supreme Court Justice Clarence Thomas.
-He was offered a position as Federal Trade Commissioner in the Ford administration, and was considered for posts including U.S. Secretary of Education in the Reagan administration, but declined both times.
+Sowell was an important figure to the conservative movement during the Reagan era, influencing fellow economist Walter E. Williams and U.S. Supreme Court justice Clarence Thomas.
+He was offered a position as Federal Trade Commissioner in the Ford administration and was considered for posts including U.S. Secretary of Education in the Reagan administration, but declined both times.

-Sowell is the author of more than 45 books (including revised and new editions) on a variety of subjects including politics, economics, education and race, and he has been a syndicated columnist in more than 150 newspapers.
+Sowell is the author of more than 45 books (including revised and new editions) on a variety of subjects, including politics, economics, education, and race, and he has been a syndicated columnist in more than 150 newspapers.
 His views are described as conservative, especially on social issues; libertarian, especially on economics; or libertarian-conservative.
-He has said he may be best labelled as a libertarian, though he disagrees with libertarians on some issues, such as national defense.
+He has said he may be best labeled as a libertarian, though he disagrees with the "libertarian movement" on some issues, such as national defense.